lgatto/lgatto.github.io/_drafts/2019-02-02-github-intro.md

 version control system**.
-Version control system means that its goal is to track and record every change in a set of text files (typically source code, but not exclusively), collectively called a repository, so that it is possible to check what and when changes occured, and to recover any return to any previous state of the tracked files.
+Version control system means that its goal is to track and record every change in a set of text files (typically source code, but not exclusively), collectively called a repository, so that it is possible to check what and when changes occurred, and to recover any return to any previous state of the tracked files.

 <!--more-->